 - Inclusive Teaching

 - Peer Observation of Teaching

 There are four ways to earn the Certificate:

 - (Grad students and post-docs) You complete the University Studies 390X seminar (formerly called University Studies 390A Seminar B).
 This course meets for three hours once a week for all ten weeks of a quarter.
 The course meets the requirements for the readings, lesson plan design, and part of the observing others and being observed requirements.
 The course requires students to have their teaching observed once and observe a peer once.
 To complete the Certificate, you need to be observed three times and observe others three times.
-University Studies 390X will be offered every quarter.
+University Studies 390X is offered every quarter.
+Completion of 390X satisfies the requirements for becoming a CIRTL Associate.
+(For more information about CIRTL, consult UCI’s Graduate Division.)
 Graduate students enroll online through WebReg, and post-docs email Dr. Danny Mann at firstname.lastname@example.org for auditing information.

 - Pros: Simplicity, accountability, completion on graduate student transcript